SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "I'm always happy!"

-*"Yeah, sure you are."
+*"Yeah, sure you are."*

 "My wide smile says so!"

-*"The one you put on every morning so nopony ever sees who you really are?"*
+*"The one you put on each morning so nopony sees who you really are?"*

 Pinkie drops the smile and looks away.